dgor82/dgor82.github.io/dev_style_guide.md

 I try to decouple unit tests from implementation details: the ideal 'unit' under test thus is NOT a single method/function but rather a cluster of closely interrelated methods (recursively including all or most internal dependencies) that, taken together, represent some logical 'chunk' of end-to-end functionality (henceforth just 'unit').
 I have given up artificially distinguishing between unit-tests and functional tests (doing so drove me to units that are too small).

 Any unit will typically be represented by a single test class.
-The varios test cases in that class aim to thoroughly test all the boundary cases - how thoroughly depends on the unit's complexity and importance.
+The various test cases in that class aim to thoroughly test all the boundary cases - how thoroughly depends on the unit's complexity and importance.
 The various forms of code coverage criteria can be sources of inspiration/ideas:

 - line/statement coverage vs.
 - branch coverage vs.
-- conditon + branch coverage (a good default?) vs.
+- condition + branch coverage (a good default?) vs.
 - path coverage (beware of the combinatorial explosion!) vs.
 - [MC/DC](https://en.wikipedia.org/wiki/Modified_condition/decision_coverage) (thorough but doable - the smart/optimised choice for high-stakes / mission-critical code)